 Leonardo is house-trained and is a good boy when he is in the house.
 He is good with other dogs and cats.
 He is a high-energy boy, but he likes to lounge when he is indoors, and he loves to sleep on a comfy couch or chair -- if you let him!
 (He is perfectly fine with a dog bed or crate if you don't.)
 Leo does pull some when out walking on a leash, and he was really afraid of passing cars at first, but he is improving fast would love to continue to learn.
 He also went for a trail run and really liked it, but definitely got excited and distracted any time he saw a squirrel.
 When he's out and about on a leash, Leo does great when meeting other leashed dogs of all sizes.
 Leo's history is that he was given to us by a good Samaritan who took in Leo after his family could no longer keep him due to unexpected, unfortunate circumstances.

 Leo says that his ideal forever home is one that has lots of time for him, can take him ever day for walks or runs, and snuggle with him on the couch.
 He would best be suited in a home with no small children because they make him a little nervous.
 Leo loves to play with toys and hopes that you will complete an adoption application (if you haven’t already) and reach out to his foster mom, Ali.

-Since Tori is up to date on vaccines, spayed and heartworm negative, her adoption fee is $375.
+Leonardo is a healthy little guy who is up to date on his vaccinations, neutered, and heartworm negative, so his adoption fee is $375.